dakanji/RefindPlus/README.md

   - > This stub support is only used for debug logging in RefindPlus and can be activated using the same `support_gzipped_loaders` setting as upstream.
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
   - > Additionally, the file naming is different and files are always saved to the same ESP as RefindPlus.
 - **UI Flags:** RefindPlus requires that any desired previously set `hideui` setting options are explicitly defined in supplementary/theme configuration files; as whenever the token is found in such files, the token setting is reset by RefindPlus to the specified option(s).
-The upstream implementation effectively adds new settings to any previously existing ones for this config token instead.
+The upstream implementation effectively adds new settings to any previously existing ones for this token instead.
-  - > RefindPlus maintains consistency with how other config tokens are handled.
+  - > RefindPlus maintains consistency with how other tokens are handled.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-specific `scale_ui` setting is set to automatically detect the screen resolution.
 RefindPlus also scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
-  - > Additionally, UI elements on extremely high resultion screens (greater than 5999px on the longest edge) receive a `4X scaling` as opposed to the `2X scaling` applied for standard HiDPI screens.
+  - > Additionally, UI elements on extremely high resolution screens (greater than 5999px on the longest edge) receive a `4X scaling` as opposed to the `2X scaling` applied for standard HiDPI screens.
 - **Loader Icons:** RefindPlus prefers `os_windows`/`boot_windows` icon files, if present, over `os_win`/`boot_win` files (and `win8` variants).
 Separately, RefindPlus prefers generic OS icons over custom icons by default (improves load speed).
 The upstream icon search implementation involves loading generic OS icons only if a search for custom icons has returned empty.
   - > Activate the RefindPlus-specific `decline_help_icon` setting to keep the upstream implementation.
 - **GOP OptionROM Provision:** RefindPlus attempts to ensure that GOP is available, to permit using modern GPUs on on EFI 1.x units, by amending the `UEFI System Table` and reloading the GOP OptionROM from the GPU.
 This is via an inbuilt `ReloadGOP` feature.